 In addition, the Keams Canyon School was in dismal condition.
-According the E.H.
-Plummer, the agent in Fort Defiance in 1893, the school was crowded and the buildings were inadequate.
-Disease was a problem in such a setting.
-Plummer wrote to the commissioner of Indian Affairs and explained his reluctance to force the school issue too strongly: "If deaths occur a strong prejudice will be aroused against the school, to say nothing of the policy of conducting a boarding school for any human pupils with such conditions of accommodations."
+E.H.
+Plummer, the agent in Fort Defiance in 1893, called the facilities crowded and inadequate.
+Disease spread easily.
+Plummer wrote to the commissioner of Indian Affairs and explained his reluctance to force the school issue too strongly: "If deaths occur, a strong prejudice will be aroused against the school, to say nothing of the policy of conducting a boarding school for any human pupils with such conditions of accommodations."

-Despite these dangers, government agents tried to persuade parents to enroll their children in school voluntarily.
+Despite these dangers, government agents tried to persuade parents to enroll their children in the shoddy schools voluntarily.
 Most resisted, and agents became increasingly frustrated with what they called "half-promises."
-Parents would tell the agents that they would send their children, but they never did, a strategy of passive resistance that worked for a short time.
+Parents would tell the agents that they would send their children, but they never did--a strategy of passive resistance that worked for a short time.

 The U.S. government most frequently resorted to force.
 In December 1890, for example, soldiers entered Orayvi and, through coercion and force, secured 104 children for the school in Keams Canyon.
 The same scene repeated itself in 1894 at Second Mesa.
 First, the government sent policemen to Second Mesa to round up children and bring them to the school in Keams.
 When this failed, School Superintendent Goodman requested soldiers to escalate the show of force in the villages.